-- Consolidated statement of financial position as at 30 June 2020: - Consolidated statement of profit or loss and other comprehensive income, Consolidated statement of changes in equity, and Consolidated statement of cash flows for the year then ended; - Notes including a summary of significant accounting policies; and, - Directors' Declaration.
+- Consolidated statement of financial position as at 30 June 2021; - Consolidated statement of profit or loss and other comprehensive income, Consolidated statement of changes in equity, and Consolidated statement of cash flows for the year then ended; - Notes including a summary of significant accounting policies - Directors' Declaration.

-The Group consists of Bisalloy Steel Group Limited (the Company) and the entities it controlled at the year end or from time to time during the financial year.
+The Group consists of Company and the entities it controlled at the year-end or from time to time during the financial year.